Duality of codes supported on regular lattices, with an application to enumerative combinatorics: MacWilliams Identities in Coding Theory

+Combining equation (\ref{kmat}) and Theorem \ref{rpm}, one obtains new explicit formul{\ae} for the Krawtchouk coefficients associated to the homogeneous weight, along with a combinatorial interpretation for them.
+Since $\mL$ is modular, by Proposition \ref{metri} the weight function $\omega_\sigma$ automatically induces a distance function on $R$.

-For simpler Frobenius rings we can express the homogenous weight via a suitable chain support on the ring.
-For example, the homogeneous weight on a finite local Frobenius ring $R$ is equivalent to the chain support associated to the chain $0 \varsubsetneq \mbox{soc}(R) \varsubsetneq R$ (see \cite{eb} or \cite{heide2} for the values of the homogeneous weight on such rings). \end{example}
+Note that for some simple Frobenius rings it is possible to express the homogenous weight via a suitable chain support on the ring.
+For example, the homogeneous weight on a finite local Frobenius ring $R$ is equivalent to the chain support associated to the chain $0 \subsetneq \mbox{soc}(R) \subsetneq R$ (see \cite{eb} or \cite{heide2} for the values of the homogeneous weight on such rings).